 Our main family history sources are held by Archives & Local Studies at the William Patrick Library, Kirkintilloch and Bearsden Library.
-Our specialist staff can provide help and advice to beginners and more experienced genealogists alike.
+Our specialist staff can provide help and advice on using our collections for family history.
 Contact us at email@example.com to find out more.
+If you are new to family history research take a look at our guide 'Twenty tips for starting your family history'

 Resources for Researching Your Family History